My recipes → Your inbox. Sign up today!

 Culinary grade matcha can look less vibrant green than ceremonial matcha but should still be a beautiful green.
 Just like ceremonial grade, a quality cooking grade matcha should smell fresh and slightly grassy and still feel fine and smooth.
 If it feels coarse or you can see the individual grains of matcha easily, it is not good.

-And because culinary matcha usually has a lower price point, it’s the perfect to add to your lattes, smoothies, breakfast bowls, baked goods etc.
+And because culinary matcha usually has a lower price point, it’s perfect to add to your lattes, smoothies, breakfast bowls, baked goods, etc.

 And yes, my friends, you pretty much get what you pay for.
-A good ceremonial matcha can range any where between 25-40 per gram.
+Good ceremonial matcha can range anywhere between 25-40 per gram.

 Once you choose a matcha home you want to store it in a cool dry place, it’s extremely sensitive to both light and heat which is why good quality matcha is usually sold in foil or a dark container.